-While the features of burnout may mirror symptoms of depression, burnout is not a diagnosable, clinical condition like depression is.
-Burnout is more a state in which people experience exhaustion and increased cynicism that may lead to lack of personal accomplishment.1,2 If burnout persists, it is possible that such feelings can manifest from exhaustion into full-blown clinical depression with more severe symptoms.
+While the features of burnout may mirror those of depression, burnout is not a clinical condition like depression.
+Burnout is a mental state in which people experience exhaustion and increased cynicism due to stress.1,2 Symptoms of burnout often reduce when individuals address stressors, whereas depression can persist despite such changes.

 What Is Burnout?